Quickstart

 1. Create the Project

-npx gencow init my-todo --template task-app
+npx gencow@latest init my-todo --template task-app

 cd my-todo && bun install